 We structure our program offerings to provide our students with a practical, career-oriented education and position them for attractive entry-level job opportunities in their chosen fields.
-Our diploma/certificate programs typically take between 19 to 136 weeks to complete, with tuition ranging from \$8,000 to \$46,000.
-Our associate's degree programs typically take between 64 to 98 weeks to complete, with tuition ranging from \$30,000 to \$40,000.
-As of December 31, 2020, all of our schools offer diploma and certificate programs and nine of our schools are currently approved to offer associate's degree programs.
+Our diploma/certificate programs typically take between 19 to 136 weeks to complete, with tuition ranging from \$7,000 to \$45,000.
+Our associate's degree programs typically take between 64 to 98 weeks to complete, with tuition ranging from \$28,000 to \$38,000.
+As of December 31, 2021, all of our schools offer diploma and certificate programs and nine of our schools are currently approved to offer associate's degree programs.
 In order to accommodate the schedules of our students and maximize classroom utilization at some of our campuses, we typically offer courses four to five days a week in three shifts per day and start new classes every month.
 We update and expand our programs frequently to reflect the latest technological advances in the field, providing our students with the specific skills and knowledge required in the current marketplace.
 Classroom instruction combines lectures and demonstrations by our experienced faculty with comprehensive hands-on laboratory exercises in simulated workplace environments.

-The following table lists the programs offered as of December 31, 2020:
+The following table lists the programs offered as of December 31, 2021:

-Current Programs Offered Area of Study Associate's Degree Diploma and Certificate Automotive Automotive Service Management, Collision Repair & Refinishing Service Management, Diesel & Truck Service Management, Heavy Equipment Maintenance Service Management Automotive Mechanics, Automotive Technology, Automotive Technology with Audi, Automotive Technology with BMW FastTrack, Automotive Technology with Mopar X-Press, Automotive Technology with High Performance, Automotive Technology with Volkswagen, Collision Repair and Refinishing Technology, Diesel & Truck Mechanics, Diesel & Truck Technology, Diesel & Truck Technology with Alternate Fuel Technology, Diesel & Truck Technology with Transport Refrigeration, Diesel & Truck with Automotive Technology, Heavy Equipment Maintenance Technology, Heavy Equipment and Truck Technology Skilled Trades Electronic Engineering Technology, Electronics Systems Service Management Electrical & Electronics Systems Technician, Electrician Training, HVAC, Welding Technology, Welding and Metal Fabrication Technology, Welding with Introduction to Pipefitting, CNC, Advanced Manufacturing with Robotics Health Sciences Medical Assisting Technology Medical Office Assistant, Medical Assistant, Patient Care Technician, Medical Coding & Billing, Dental Assistant, Licensed Practical Nursing Hospitality Services Culinary Arts & Food Services, Cosmetology, Aesthetics, International Baking and Pastry, Nail Technology, Therapeutic Massage & Bodywork Technician Information Technology Computer Networking and Support Computer & Network Support Technician, Computer Systems Support Technician
+Area of Study Associate's Degree Diploma and Certificate Skilled Trades Electronic Engineering Technology, Electronics Systems Service Management Electrical & Electronics Systems Technology, Electrician Training, HVAC, Welding Technology, Welding and Metal Fabrication Technology, Welding with Introduction to Pipefitting, CNC Maching and Manufacturing, Advanced Manufacturing with Robotics Automotive Automotive Service Management, Collision Repair & Refinishing Service Management, Diesel & Truck Service Management, Heavy Equipment Maintenance Service Management Automotive Mechanics, Automotive Technology, Automotive Technology with Audi, Automotive Technology with BMW FastTrack, Automotive Technology with Mopar X- Press, Automotive Technology with High Performance, Automotive Technology with Volkswagen, Collision Repair and Refinishing Technology, Diesel & Truck Mechanics, Diesel & Truck Technology, Diesel & Truck Technology with Alternate Fuel Technology, Diesel & Truck Technology with Transport Refrigeration, Diesel & Truck with Automotive Technology, Heavy Equipment Maintenance Technology, Heavy Equipment and Truck Technology Health Sciences Medical Assisting Technology Medical Office Assistant, Medical Assistant, Patient Care Technician, Medical Coding & Billing, Dental Assistant, Licensed Practical Nursing Hospitality Services Culinary Arts & Food Services, Cosmetology, Aesthetics, International Baking and Pastry, Nail Technology, Therapeutic Massage & Bodywork Technician Information Technology Computer Networking and Support Computer & Network Support Technician, Computer Systems Support Technician